JMK-WRL/alx-low_level_programming/0x0F-function_pointers/README.md

 * ***what is a function pointer? - This is a variable in C programming that holds the address of a function in memory, in simple terms: it is a pointer that points to a function instead of a variable.***

-* Each task shows different uses of Function pointers.
+* Each task is set to show different ways of using function poninters.

 # Directory Content